geoserver/geoserver-cloud/docs/src/developer-guide/build_instructions.md

 Additionally, this branch changes the artifact versions (e.g. from `2.28.0` to `2.28.0.0`), to avoid confusing maven if you also work with vanilla GeoServer, and to avoid your IDE downloading the latest `2.28-SNAPSHOT` artifacts from the OsGeo maven repository, overriding your local maven repository ones, and having confusing compilation errors that would require re-building the branch we need.

-The `gscloud/gs_version/integration` branch is checked out as a submodule on the [camptocamp/geoserver-cloud-geoserver](https://github.com/camptocamp/geoserver-cloud-geoserver) repository, which publishes the custom geoserver maven artifacts to the Github maven package registry.
+The `gscloud/gs_version/integration` branch of the [camptocamp/geoserver](https://github.com/camptocamp/geoserver) repository is checked out as a shallow submodule under `geoserver_submodule/geoserver`, and each *GeoServer Cloud* branch pins the submodule branch matching its GeoServer version.

-The root pom adds this additional maven repository, so no further action is required for the geoserver-cloud build to use those dependencies.
+Run `make deps` to build it and install the custom GeoServer Maven artifacts into the local Maven repository.
+The CI workflows do the same through the `.github/actions/geoserver-artifacts` composite action, which caches the built artifacts keyed on the submodule commit.